 New standard introduced for coding of A(H1N1) influenza based on WHO advice.
-As this information is not contained in the classification at code ${\sf J09}$ an ICS is required.
+As this information is not contained in the classification at code J09 an ICS is required.

-Influenza A(H1N1) [swine flu] is categorized to J09

-Advice first published: Coding Notes July 2009
+Influenza A(H1N1) [swine flu] is categorized to J09 ICS effective from: July 2009 Advice first published: Coding Notes July 2009